 Disadvantaged pupils will develop their application of basic skills in a real life context to support independence and personal development.
 Pupil progress across the Independence hierarchy will be at least MQ, with some at UQ.
-Pupils will demonstrate progress towards independence in a community setting once a term Disadvantaged pupils feel better prepared for career/life opportunities through work/community experience and an appropriate careers/life skills programme.
+Pupils will demonstrate progress towards independence in a community setting once a term Pupils will have access to regular reading opportunities to include phonics both at school and at home.
+All pupils will access phonics session four times a week and have the opportunity to access reading for pleasure books.
+Disadvantaged pupils feel better prepared for career/life opportunities through work/community experience and an appropriate careers/life skills programme.
 All disadvantaged pupils are able to access high quality, work experience and careers support where appropriate.
 Those for which work is not suitable will access community activities in preparation for adulthood.
 Disadvantaged pupils will have the opportunity to access activities that develop their cultural capital.
 All disadvantaged pupils will attend a cultural event at least once a year.
 Disadvantaged pupils will have the opportunity to access activities that support social interaction and inclusion with others.
 All disadvantaged pupils will participate in activities both in and out of School which promote inclusion with others.
 Travel training will be provided where appropriate so that this is not a barrier to accessing the community Staff will have the knowledge and understanding to deliver high quality teaching and learning and also support the social and emotional needs of pupils.
 Staff will access CPD face to face and remotely.
 This support will be targeted and focussed on the skills staff need to develop.